Best TVs under $500 Buying Guide: Welcome to What Hi-Fi?'s round up of the best TVs you can buy under $500 in 2023.

 How we test TVs

-Here at What Hi-Fi? we review hundreds of products every year – and that includes loads of TVs.
+Here at What Hi-Fi? we review hundreds of products every year – and that includes a ton of TVs.
 So how do we come to our review verdicts?
 And why can you trust them?

 We have state-of-the-art testing facilities in London, Bath and Reading, where our team of expert reviewers do all of our testing.
 This gives us complete control over the testing process, ensuring consistency.